Faculty & Staff

 The Faculty on the Admissions Committee have devoted their entire professional careers to creating, teaching and critiquing medical and biological illustration.
 Discrepancies in the accuracy of the anatomy, breaks in medical or scientific convention, imperfections in handling of illustrated instruments, and the like will be noticed immediately by the faculty on the Admissions Committee and this will distract focus away from the artistic capability you intend to demonstrate by that piece of art.
 Distracting the Committee away from your ability to draw is the absolute last thing you want to do in an admissions portfolio.

-The 20-image portfolio and completed 2-page Applicant Profile form may be mailed, no later than January 15th, to:
+The 20-image Portfolio, and 4 detail images, may be uploaded no later than January 15th to: http://hopkinsmedart.slideroom.com

 |Where do I submit my standardized test scores?|